kimia-sh/FinalProjectAP/README.md

-# FinalProjectAP
+# Jpotify
-Reyhaneh Soleymani &amp; Kimia Sheikhi
+Reyhaneh Soleymani & Kimia Sheikhi we build an simple simulation of Spotify with Java